A Hat in Time (Windows, Mac OS X)

 In the Alpha and Beta builds, when following Mustache Girl through Mafia Town in Act 1, there were volumes placed below the gaps at the first bridge that would respawn the player back up on a nearby building if they fell.
 These were disabled in the final game, with the volumes and Kismet programming all still being present in the initial release, albeit disabled.
 Upon re-enabling it, it turns out it works flawlessly.
 The Kismet can be seen in action here.

 Kismet programming still exists in the final game for the Conductor's interactions and dialogue for the beginning of Train Rush in the Beta builds.
 The Kismet is disabled, but re-enabling it through console commands is very easy.
+Simply set all SequenceEvents to be enabled to re-enable the fence that appears in front of the door.
 The Conductor will still block the player's way into the train until they talk to him, at which point his final conversation triggers and his Beta conversation triggers immediately after that.
 The dialogue was updated when the Chapter changed themes in 2016, but the newly recorded lines for it were never implemented into the conversation tree and it still uses the old Beta lines.
 The level proceeds as normal after entering the train; none of the Kismet for the ending sequence at the front of the train exists.
+As an additional note, there is an unused recovery function over the very last lava pit in the final carriage that respawns you on the ledge before it if you land in it.
+This is also leftover from the Beta builds.

 Unused Forest Fire Smoke Post Process Effect